These days my inbox is inundated with some of the worst query letters ever.

 Whether your goal is to get published in print or online, if the publication you’re pitching is a professional media outlet (versus a friend’s travel blog), then it behooves you to learn how to send a proper query letter (and yes, even though nearly 100% are done via email now, they’re still called “query letters”).

 When you’re doing it wrong, you’re wasting not only your time, but also the time of the Editor who reads your pitch.

-Yes, it’s crucial to do them correctly, but with only three steps, it’s not hard to master.
+Yes, it’s crucial to do your query letters correctly, but with only three steps, it’s not hard to master.

 Step 1: READ the D*#%n Publication